 For consumers who have little use for a home phone line, naked broadband may well be a viable internet alternative.
 With the option of additionally employing a VoIP service provided by a service provider, users can still maintain a home phone line number while potentially avoiding some of the extra charges of a traditional phone line.

-As with other broadband plans, you should shop around for the best option, and should be aware of the finer details of each plan.
-While greater value is generally provided by long-term plans, you should also bear in mind the costs that may be implemented by making variations to your plan.
+As with other broadband plans, you should shop around for the best deal for you, and be aware of the finer details of each plan.
+While greater value is generally provided by long-term plans, you should also bear in mind the extra costs that may be implemented by making variations to your plan.
 For instance, charges attracted by changing the plan, moving home, or for early termination of the plan.
-You should also consider:

 - The cost of a modem, and whether one is included with a plan, and the compatibility of the hardware you already own with the service you have in mind.